datascienceconfidential/datascienceconfidential.github.io/_posts/2021-08-10-perceptron-regression-puzzle.md

 | 2 | 1  | 1  |
 | 3 | 4 |  1  |

-Then we want to find a way to separate the points $\{(a,b)\}$ in the two classes defined by $z$, which can be done, for example by using logistic regression.
+Then we want to find a way to separate the points $\{(a_i,b_i)\}$ in the two classes defined by $z$, which can be done, for example by using logistic regression.
 In our case, we want to find a particular separating line which minimizes our error function.

 ## Step 3